neurologic/eCREST/README.md

 ### Possible Errors and Solutions

 <details><summary>ImportError: cannot import name 'COMMON_SAFE_ASCII_CHARACTERS' from 'charset_normalizer.constant'</summary>
-	For exmple, this error might happen when you try to launch eCREST.py or load a cell from file once it is running.
+	For example, this error might happen when you try to launch eCREST.py or load a cell from file once it is running.
 	**Solution** to try:
 	```conda install -c anaconda chardet```
 </details>